kyverno/kyverno-authz/website/docs/cel-extensions/index.md

 # CEL extensions

-The CEL engine used to evaluate variables and authorization rules has been extended with libraries to help processing the input `CheckRequest` and forge the corresponding `OkResponse` and/or `DeniedResponse`.
+The CEL engine used to evaluate variables and authorization rules has been extended with various libraries.
+Each library has a different scope and purpose.

+Some libraries are specific to `Envoy` or `HTTP` while others are common to booth Authz Server types.

 ## Kyverno Authz libraries